munners17/python-flask-app/README.md

 ### Rendering HTML

 Flask can generate HTML by referencing template files you locate in the /templates/ subdirectory.
-Use the render_template() function to call on the appropriate template and pass it any data you want displayed.
+Use the render_template() function to call on the appropriate template and pass it any data you want to use or display.

-Create show_c.html in the templates subdirectory:
+Create a file named **show_c.html** in a new templates/ subdirectory:
 ```
 <html>
 <head><title>INFO 257 workshop show data</title>